-Salesforce Support occasionally requests a subset range of IPs to allow.
+Salesforce support occasionally requests a subset of IP addresses to allow.
 It is advised that we should allow the entire list of Salesforce IP ranges for seamless access.
-Narrowing the range of IP addresses would put you at risk of interrupted access for you and the users.
+Narrowing the range of IP addresses would put you at risk of interruptions in access for you and your users.

 The Network Engineering team of Salesforce recommends allowing the following IP ranges:

-The start and end IP address in an IPv4 range must include no more than 33,554,432 addresses.
+- Now, in the Trusted IP Range Edit window, enter the required details to specify the IP address range.
+The start and end IP address range must include no more than 33,554,432 addresses.
 For example, the following ranges are valid:

 - 0.0.0.0 to 1.255.255.255